Displacement from a velocity graph Consider the velocity function... | Study Prep in Pearson+

 Displacement from a velocity graph Consider the velocity function for an object moving along a line (see figure).

-(b) Use geometry to find the displacement of the object between t = 0 and t = 2.
+(c) Use geometry to find the displacement of the object between t = 2 and t = 5.

 Verified video answer for a similar problem: